PienvandenAbeele/Simply5GSecurity/docs/_basics/upf.md

 <div class="row">
     <div style="text-align: justify" class="col-md-5">
         The UPF (User Plane Function) is the key component of the 5G user plane.
-It acts as a bridge between the UE and the data network, i.e., the Internet, forwarding data packets between them and applying routing and forwarding policies as needed.
-For doing so it is configured by the SMF via the N4 interface.
+It acts as a bridge between the <a href="{{ "/docs/ue/" | relative_url }}">UE</a> and the data network, i.e., the Internet, forwarding data packets between them and applying routing and forwarding policies as needed.
+For doing so it is configured by the <a href="{{ "/docs/smf/" | relative_url }}">SMF</a> via the N4 interface.
     </div>
     <div class="col-md-7">
         <img src="{{ "/assets/img/5gbasics/upf_sba.png" | relative_url }}" alt="5G Overview" class="img-responsive center">